Summary of this page

 2.2 Software

 The following are major types of software which is installed in the ICL system.
-(Software configuration can be changed at anytime without notice.
-Also, the table below is based on the configuration as of April 1, 2020.)
+(Software configuration can be changed at anytime without notice.)

 スライド